 Violence is actually rather predictable when considered as a socially generated phenomenon.
 With remarkable consistency it arises in conditions of urban exclusion which become self-perpetuating and enduring, rather like a chronic condition.
 Young men in poverty represent the group most likely to join gangs, and even a brief glance at homicide statistics shows us that they make up the clear majority of victims and perpetrators of lethal violence.
 In fact, once you join a gang, your chances of being murdered go up one hundred-fold.
 Even though most young men do not join up, maras, pandillas, naciones, bandas and combos are so widespread that they can even be understood as a mass rebellion against socio-economic conditions.
 This points to a crucial question:

-What is it about being a man in a context of urban exclusion that drives gang membership?
+How does being a man amidst urban exclusion drive gang membership?

 1.)
 The masculine logic of the ganging process